 - Our induction training for staff and volunteers includes a clear explanation of H&S issues so that all adults are able to adhere to our policy and procedures as they understand their shared responsibility for health and safety.
-The induction training covers employee well-being, including manual handling and the storage of potentially dangerous substances. - Records are kept of these induction training sessions and new staff and volunteers are asked to sign the records to confirm that they have taken part. - H&S requirements are explained to the parents of new children so that they understand their importance in the daily activities at the setting. - As necessary, H&S training is included in the annual training plans of staff, and health and safety is discussed regularly at staff meetings. - We operate a no smoking policy2, which also covers the use of e-cigarettes and vaping. - Children are made aware of H&S issues through discussions, planned activities and routines. - The setting is regularly risk assessed with regards to fire safety3 and hazards.
+The induction training covers matters of employee well-being, including safe lifting and the storage of potentially dangerous substances. - Records are kept of these induction training sessions and new staff and volunteers are asked to sign the records to confirm that they have taken part. - H&S issues are explained to the parents of new children so that they understand the part played by these issues in the daily life of the setting. - As necessary, H&S training is included in the annual training plans of staff, and health and safety is discussed regularly at staff meetings. - We operate a no smoking policy. - Children are made aware of H&S issues through discussions, planned activities and routines.